Antonn114/randcf/README.md

 It is recommended to set an alias for the CLI on your machine for quick usage.
 To run the CLI without an alias, just use `python3 path/to/randcf.py`

-For first-time users, the CLI will ask to input your Codeforces username and create `randcf_settings.txt` in the same directory.
+For first-time users, the CLI will ask to input your Codeforces username and create `randcf_settings.txt` in the same directory as `randcf.py`.
 It will not ask you for your username the next time you run the program.

 You can modify `randcf_settings.txt` to change the default settings for flags `-n`, `-m`, `-M` or your Codeforces username